abtreece/ngx-status/README.md

 # ngx-status
-A Lua module for NGINX that extends stub_status
+A module for Lua enabled NGINX that extends stub_status